-64. The late nineteenth century was an era of slow-load high-capacity firearms.
+The late nineteenth century was an era of slow-load high-capacity firearms.
 Winchester lever-action rifles and their high-capacity competitors in the last third of the nineteenth century had fixed magazines.
 Once the internal magazine was empty, the shooter had to reload each round, one by one.
 As with revolvers (which transitioned away from the laborious cap and ball system to faster-loading metallic cartridges in the 1870s), this round-by-round loading process put a ceiling on the damage a single shooter could inflict on a group of people.
 Notwithstanding the success of lever-action high-capacity firearms, that ceiling hadn't gotten dramatically higher since the 1830s.
 The magazines of most high-capacity rifles held somewhere between ten-fifteen rounds.
 A person armed with a pair of seven-shot revolvers could fire fourteen rounds without reloading.
 With the exception of the remarkable but expensive and short-lived Evans rifle, then, a shooter from the time with a repeating rifle had roughly the same capabilities as a shooter with two revolvers in his hands.
 There were trade-offs, of course.
 The repeating rifle often had somewhat more power and always had more range and accuracy.
 Pistols were concealable and easier to use in some circumstances.
-(Neither arm had the power, range, or accuracy of bolt-action, single-shot rifles that most major militaries of the world continued to favor.)
+(Neither arm had the power, range, or accuracy of bolt-action, single-shot rifles that the U.S. Army and and Europe's strongest militaries continued to favor.)

-65. In other words, the advent of Winchester repeaters and their competitors didn't provoke fundamentally different social problems than those that had been accelerating in the U.S. since the proliferation of revolvers and pepperboxes earlier in the century.
+73. In other words, the advent of Winchester repeaters and their competitors didn't provoke fundamentally different social

+1 problems than those that had been accelerating in the U.S. since 2 the proliferation of revolvers and pepperboxes earlier in the 3 century.
 The changes were of degree, rather than kind.
-State lawmakers continued to regulate firearms in the name of public safety, as they had since the colonial era.
-At least forty-eight new laws were passed in the United States between 1868-1903 restricting firearm carry, for example.
-By the turn of the century, most Americans living in the nation's most populous urban areas were subject to some form of restrictive carry regulations.
-(Twenty-one more such laws would be enacted between 1900-1934).68 Rather than target lever-action rifles, though, lawmakers in this regulatory era usually lumped them together with other kinds of firearms when crafting law.
-Rifles are invoked alongside other kinds of weapons in Montana's 1879 prohibition against dueling, for instance; in North Carolina's 1869 law against hunting on the Sabbath; in Florida's 1881 law criminalizing the sale of weapons to minors and to those with "unsound minds;" and in unlawful discharge laws in Texas (1871), Wyoming (1879), New Mexico (1886), and Rhode Island (1892).69
+State 4 lawmakers continued to regulate firearms in the name of public 5 safety, as they had since the colonial era.
+At least forty-eight 6 new laws were passed in the United States between 1868-1903 7 restricting firearm carry, for example.
+By the turn of the 8 century, most Americans living in the nation's most populous 9 urban areas were subject to some form of restrictive carry 10 regulations.
+(Twenty-one more such laws would be enacted between 11 1900-1934).
+74 Rather than target lever-action rifles, though, 12 lawmakers in this regulatory era usually lumped them together 13 with other kinds of firearms when crafting law.
+Rifles are 14 invoked alongside other kinds of weapons in Montana's 1879 15 prohibition against dueling, for instance; in North Carolina's 16 1869 law against hunting on the Sabbath; in Florida's 1881 law 17 criminalizing the sale of weapons to minors and to those with 18 "unsound minds;" and in unlawful discharge laws in Texas (1871), 19 Wyoming (1879), New Mexico (1886), and Rhode Island (1892).75 20